a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

 Humans also only experience time in one direction.
 If you say something hurtful to your friend, there's no going back to before you said it.
 But LLMs work that way.
 Did you mess up your prompt and get gobbledygook in the response?
 Hit undo and try a slightly better prompt from your last context checkpoint.
 The LLM will never know you said the other thing.

 I actually recommend that as one of the practical takeaways of this article.
 People who think they're talking to an AI will see a bad response from the LLM and write back.
 "That part is wrong, do it this way."
 Then they get a sycophantic meme response when the LLM caves and 180's its position in the next reply.
 But why are you wasting context window space with the LLM's initial bad response?
-Why risk the parts of its response that you did like decaying from regression to the mean effects?
+Why risk the parts of its response that you did like decaying from regression-to-the-mean effects?
 Instead, undo the context window to your last checkpoint and reprompt with stronger guidelines.
 That's what people who recognize they're prompting a content generator do.

 ## What are the implications of having AI in society?